 The overall structure is designed to reward employees for their performance and contribution to the success of the Company.
 Individuals are assessed on both financial and non-financial criteria.
-The financial criteria is based on the Company's financial performance is based principally on net profits.
-Non-financial criteria include achieving agreed personal objectives, compliance with regulatory obligations, adherence to effective risk management and the Company's business principles and policies.
+The financial criteria are based on the Company's financial performance is based principally on net profits.
+Non-financial criteria include achieving agreed personal objectives, undertaking mandatory training, compliance with regulatory obligations, adherence to effective risk management and the Company's business principles and policies.

-Additionally, all investment employees should support responsible investment and integrate Environment, Social and Governance (ESG) considerations into their investment processes, including the consideration of Sustainability Risk.
-ESG metrics and research are embedded into the investment process.
-Consideration of how investment employees demonstrate their commitment to ESG processes forms part of the determination of performance.
+Additionally, all investment employees should support responsible investment and integrate Environment, Social and Governance (ESG) considerations into their investment processes, including the consideration of sustainability risk.
+The Company has integrated ESG factors into its investment process to help manage risks and identify new opportunities.
+The ESG Committee works closely with the Company's Investment Committee to ensure that ESG-based investment analysis, alongside active and engaged stewardship, is embedded in the Company's investment process and subsequent ongoing monitoring.

-The variable remuneration for the Chairman and Chief Operating Officer is based on net profit of the Company, the individual conduct and performance as well as the Company's and the AIF/UCITS' the Company manages progress against long-term strategy.
+The variable remuneration for the Chairman and Chief Operating Officer is based on net profit of the Company, the individual conduct and performance as well as the Company's and the AIF/UCITS' progress against long-term strategy.
 They are allocated their bonuses dependent on how the Company and its employees have performed during the financial period.